Jolak5/kanban-copy/books/m1_plain_js_objects.md

 ## Learning objectives

 - Understand different ways to create objects in JavaScript.
-- Learn to create and access properties and methods.
+- Create and access properties and methods of JavaScript objects.

 ### Estimated time: 3h

 ## Description

 In this project, you will build a basic website that allows users to add/remove books from a list.
-You will achieve that by using JavaScript objects and arrays, you will also need to dinamycally modify the DOM and add basic events.
+You will achieve that by using JavaScript objects and arrays.
+You will also need to dynamically modify the DOM and add basic events.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*